element-hq/element-android/docs/pull_request.md

 After this time, the submitter can ping the reviewer to get a status of the review.

+##### Re-request PR review

+Once all the remarks have been handled, it's possible to re-request a review from the (same) reviewer to let them know that the PR has been updated the PR is ready to be reviewed again.
+Use the double arrow next to the reviewer name to do that.

 ##### When create split PR?

 To implement big new feature, it may be efficient to split the work into several smaller and scoped PRs.
 They will be easier to review, and they can be merged on `develop` faster.